Does your dog lie on the floor, the furniture, bathe in the bathtub, or even counter surf? Chances are, your answer is yes.

 1,4-Dioxane, which is classified as Ether, is a byproduct of the manufacturing process, used mainly with chemicals, plastics, pesticides and cosmetics.
 The FDA has recommended that manufacturers to remove 1,4 Dioxane from their products it’s not required by Federal Law so not all companies have followed this recommendation.

-Studies show that breathing it in, swallowing it, or having skin contact with it primarily affects the kidneys and liver, causing irritation.
-These studies also show that 1,4-Dioxane can cause cancer.
+The CDC reports that breathing it in, swallowing it, or having skin contact with it primarily affects the kidneys and liver, causing irritation.
+Studies also show that 1,4-Dioxane can cause cancer.

 1,4-Dioxane is commonly found in: